-After a busy 2021 Atlantic Basic Hurricane Season that saw BSA Claims Solutions successfully complete thousands of claims in Louisiana and Florida, BSA is poised to continue its growth as one of the largest privately-held Independent Adjusting firms in Florida, said Brian Bradley, President and CEO of the firm.
+A busy 2021 Atlantic Basic Hurricane season saw BSA Claims Solutions complete thousands of claims in Louisiana and Florida.
+BSA is poised to continue its growth as one of the largest privately-held Independent Adjusting firms in Florida, said Brian Bradley, President and CEO of the firm.

 “With another above-average hurricane season in the forecast for 2022, predicting at least 19 named storms and nine hurricanes — four of which will be Category 3 or higher, BSA is ready to support carriers with seasoned, experienced field, desk adjusters and Fast Track adjusters,” he said.

 Now in its 16th year of operations, BSA saw a year of growth in 2021.
 “We have added carriers in Florida and continue to serve Louisiana throughout the year through daily and cradle-to-grave claims management services.
-We have a great team in place that is exceeding carrier expectations and believe that will continue during 2022 deployments to manage catastrophic claims this season.”
+We have a great team in place.
+They are exceeding carrier expectations and that will continue during 2022 deployments to manage catastrophic claims this season.”

-Because an average season normally has 14 named storms, around seven hurricanes and three major hurricanes, BSA has spent the off-season honing its scalable model and developing CAT plans and training adjusters.
+An average hurricane season normally has 14 named storms, seven hurricanes and three major hurricanes.
+Because of this BSA has spent the off-season honing its scalable model and developing CAT plans and training adjusters.
 “Our flexible system of expanding services on short notice is a good match for carriers, who need knowledgeable, veteran adjusters to provide accurate estimates in a quick cycle time,” Bradley said.

 BSA’s proven record of delivering continued during the busy 2021 season, Bradley said.
 “Slammed by almost simultaneous hurricanes in Louisiana, BSA utilized its flexible claims management model to meet the needs of its carriers.
-We expanded our services and rosters and improved our outcomes throughout 2021 season,” he said, continuing our proven track record in accuracy, quick claim cycles, outstanding customer service and low percentage of supplementals/re-opened files.
+We expanded our services and rosters and improved our outcomes throughout 2021 season.”
+This continues our proven track record in accuracy, quick claim cycles, outstanding customer service and low percentage of supplementals/re-opened files.

 On-site Team Leads and resources for adjusters gives BSA the edge in CAT claim management.
 “Our proven deployment process and on-site training and adjuster support gets adjusters into affected areas and establishes quick solutions preceding and immediately following landfall, often resulting in cost savings for carriers,” Bradley said.